 The Wandering Isles

 Below is an early (unedited) excerpt from the opening scene of The Wandering Isles.
 It is not final copy and is subject to change.
-If you haven't already, subscribe to my blog for updates on the project.

 I should have run for cover when the sudden deluge woke me, pounding on my face with a sting of skin and a mouthful of water.
 But I’d gotten used to the night sky splitting open and spewing its contents without warning.
 The sea knew nothing of gentle this far out, and I’d accepted her quick temper many moons ago.